Buff Orpington chickens are one of the most popular breeds out there – and it’s because they’re nearly the perfect chicken!

 As for waterers, an automatic waterer is always a good idea because you can be sure your flock has constant access to water.
 I have a tutorial to build a $12 DIY waterer here.
 You can also see the commercial waterers I recommend here.

 Do Buff Orpingtons Go Broody?

-While broodiness (when a hen “goes broody” to means she wants to hatch eggs) depends on the individual chicken, Buff Orpington hens are well-known for their desire to hatch eggs.
+While broodiness (when a hen “goes broody” means she wants to hatch eggs) depends on the individual chicken, Buff Orpington hens are well known for their desire to hatch eggs.
 Like Silkie chickens, you might notice that every spring, she wants to sit on eggs.

-If you don’t want your Orpington hens to go broody, then just remove the eggs 2-3 times a day from her nest.
+If you don’t want your Orpington hens to go broody, then just remove the eggs every day from her nest.

 How Much Space Do Buff Orpingtons Need?

 Because of their size (they are one of the largest chicken breeds out there), Orpingtons need 10 square feet of space per chicken in their coop.
 So, if you have 6 chickens, your coop should be at least 60 square feet.
 This reduces bad behaviors like fighting and feather picking and keeps the coop from getting smelly.